Berichte 2020

 This phase two is provisionally valid until June 2nd.

-In the Phase four The "new normal" will then begin.
+In the phase four The "new normal" will then begin.
 From the end of June, the borders to selected countries will be gradually reopened and school and university operations will then resume in their normal form from the beginning of August.

 However, these three additional phases can be shortened or extended due to special circumstances.
 However, Namibia now has a 4-phase plan that people can follow.